 Great River Greening is supporting a city initiative to improve the pond’s water quality by utilizing a cutting edge technology that transforms plastic water bottles into floating islands.
 These structures mimic floating peat bogs—wetland habitat often found on Minnesota lakes that naturally filters phosphorous and nitrogen.

-This spring, 50 Great River Greening volunteers will build four of these islands for the pond.
+This spring, 50 Great River Greening volunteers will build three of these islands for the pond.

 Susie Carlin, Watershed Coordinator for Great River Greening, said “the city was interested in this exciting new technology that mimics a natural process to improve water quality while also providing great aquatic habitat for fish.
 Great River Greening was able to provide the resources and expertise to make it happen.”